Flat Roof Replacement Cost [2024]

 £300

 Individual roofers typically charge around £25 per hour, although this will depend on the work being done.
 They usually only charge around £18 per hour for roof repairs.
-A lot of roofers work in pairs and will typically charge around £200-£300 per day.
+A lot of roofers work in pairs and will typically charge around £200 – £300 per day in total.

 Flat roofs are made up of roofing timbers or joists which are laid across walls at a specified distance apart; then they are covered with some sort of boards or sheeting that usually need to be waterproofed.
 There are many different types of flat roof materials, although EPDM or rubber and fibreglass are the most popular types.